kedacore/http-add-on/docs/developing.md

 Follow the [install instructions](./install.md) to check out how to install and get this add-on up and running.

-## Build scripts

-This project uses [Mage](https://magefile.org) as opposed to Make because it's way faster to build and push images, as well as to run tests and other common tasks.
-Please install [version v1.11.0](https://github.com/magefile/mage/releases/tag/v1.11.0) or above to have access to the task runner.

 ### In the Root Directory

-The Magefile located in the root directory has targets useful for the whole project.
-There is another magefile [in the operator directory](../operator/magefile.go), which has targets more specific to the operator module.
+The Makefile located in the root directory has targets useful for the whole project.

-The most useful and common commands from the root directory are listed below.
-Please see the "In the Operator Directory" section for the operator-specific targets.
-Whther you're in the root or the operator directory, you can always run the following general helper commands:

-- `mage -l`: shows a list of all available commands
-- `mage -h <command>`: shows command-specific details
-- `mage -h`: shows the general help

-> All commands are case insensitive, so `buildAll` and `buildall` are the same.
+> All commands are case sensitive.

-- `mage build`: Builds all the binaries for local testing.
+- `make build`: Builds all the binaries for local testing.
-- `mage test`: Tests the entire codebase
+- `make test`: Tests the entire codebase
-- `mage dockerBuild`: Builds all docker images
+- `make docker-build`: Builds all docker images
-  - Please see the below "Environment Variables" section for more information on this command
+- `make docker-publish`: Pushes all docker images, building them first
-- `mage dockerPush`: Pushes all docker images, without building them first
+- `make publish-multiarch`: Pushes all docker images, building them first for `linux/arm64` and `linux/amd64`
-  - Please see the below "Environment Variables" section for more information on this command

-### In the Operator Directory

-- `mage Manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change to a Kustomize annotation.
+- `make manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change
-- `mage All`: Generates the operator.
+- `make deploy`: Deploys the HTTP Add-on to the cluster selected in `~/.kube/config` using `config` folder manifests

 ### Required Environment Variables

-Some of the above commands require several environment variables to be set.
-You should set them once in your environment to ensure that you can run these targets.
-We recommend using [direnv](https://direnv.net) to set these environment variables once, so that you don't need to remember to do it.

-- `KEDAHTTP_SCALER_IMAGE`: the fully qualified name of the [scaler](../scaler) image.
-This is used to build, push, and install the scaler into a Kubernetes cluster (required)
-- `KEDAHTTP_INTERCEPTOR_IMAGE`: the fully qualified name of the [interceptor](../interceptor) image.
-This is used to build, push, and install the interceptor into a Kubernetes cluster (required)
-- `KEDAHTTP_OPERATOR_IMAGE`: the fully qualified name of the [operator](../operator) image.
-This is used to build, push, and install the operator into a Kubernetes cluster (required)
-- `KEDAHTTP_NAMESPACE`: the Kubernetes namespace to which to install the add-on and other required components (optional, defaults to `kedahttp`)

->Suffix any `*_IMAGE` variable with `<keda-git-sha>` and the build system will automatically replace it with `sha-$(git rev-parse --short HEAD)`
+Some of the above commands support changes in the default values:

+- `IMAGE_REGISTRY`: Image registry to be used for docker images
+- `IMAGE_REPO`: Repository to be used for docker images
+- `VERSION`: Tag to be used for docker images
+- `BUILD_PLATFORMS`: Built platform targeted for multi-arch docker images

 ## Debugging and Observing Components